Fairfield Park Precinct: Geography

 Prospect Creek winds on the eastern end of the park and there is a pedestrian bridge above it, providing views over the creek.
 The vegetation that surrounds the reserve's creekline is within the riparian zone.
 The fauna commonly includes Australian birds, such as the Australian raven, Australian magpie and the galah.

 All in all being 18 ha in size, the park proper (which excludes the area south of Prospect Creek, around Orphan School Creek) is around 12 ha in size.
-Hypothetically, if Makepeace Oval, a sports field across the road to the northeast, was included within the park's precinct, then the overall size of the parkland will be approximately 21 ha.
+Hypothetically, if Makepeace Oval, a sports field across the road to the northeast, and the adjoining De Freitas Wetland, were included within the park's precinct, then the overall size of the parkland will be approximately 21 ha.

 Transport

 The park is situated on Vine Street and is only a 10-minute walk from Fairfield railway station.
 It contains a number of walkways and cycleways, namely near Prospect Creek, which link it to Carramar to the south and Fairfield East to the east.
 The Horsley Drive is a major arterial road on the east side of the parkland.
 There is also an entry to the park from Haughton Street in Carramar to the south, via a walk/cycleway, adjoining Heiden Park to the west.